Property and SMSFs

 - potential growth

 These potential benefits need to be weighed up alongside the risks of owning an investment property as part of your SMSF, including liquidity risk, legislative risk and interest rate risk, in addition to property ownership reducing the diversity of your SMSF investments, which may expose you to increased property market risk.
-Our SMSF investment advisor’s can discuss the investment considerations of purchasing an investment property as part of your SMSF and may be able to provide alternative options to give your exposure to property assets in your SMSF.
+Our SMSF investment adviser’s can discuss the investment considerations of purchasing an investment property as part of your SMSF and may be able to provide alternative options to give your exposure to property assets in your SMSF.

 What you need to know about SMSF property investment